coobas/pydata-prague-25/slides.md

 # Nested tasks - avoiding locking

-- Tasks in Dask and Ray can submit other tasks.
+- Tasks in Dask can submit other tasks.
-- There are specific solutions in both [Dask](https://distributed.dask.org/en/stable/task-launch.html) and [Ray](https://docs.ray.io/en/latest/ray-core/tasks/nested-tasks.html) for avoiding dead-locking.
+- Dead-locking needs to be avoided, see [Launch Tasks from Tasks](https://distributed.dask.org/en/stable/task-launch.html).
   - Can happen when a task submits another task but scheduler does not have any free worker slots.
-- Dask provides a context manager for nested tasks:
+- Dask provides `worker_client` context manager for nested tasks:
 ```python
 def fib(n):
     if n < 2: